n8n-io/n8n-docs/docs/nodes/credentials/Bubble/README.md

 Create a [Bubble](https://bubble.io) account.

-**Note:** You need a Personal account or higher plan to get access to the Bubble API.
+**Note:** You need a Personal or a higher plan to get access to the Bubble API.

 ## Using API Key